Pushforward and smooth vector pseudo-bundles

-Hence, we can equip $E'$ with the dvsification of the diffeology generated by the upper horizontal map $\alpha_f$ of the above square via~\cite[Proposition~3.3]{CWp}, making the right vertical map $\pi_f$ a diffeological vector pseudo-bundle over $B'$.
-(As a \textbf{warning}, each fibre of $E'$ may not be the direct sum of those of $E$ as diffeological vector spaces; see Proposition~\ref{prop:directsum}.)
+Hence, we can equip $E'$ with the dvsification of the diffeology generated by the upper horizontal map $\alpha_f$ of the above square via~\cite[Proposition~3.3]{CWp}, making the right vertical map $\pi_f$ a diffeological vector pseudo-bundle over $B'$, and hence the above square becomes a bundle map from $\pi$ to $\pi_f$.
+(As a \textbf{warning}, each fibre of $E'$ may not be the direct sum of those of $E$ as diffeological vector spaces; see Proposition~\ref{prop:directsum}.
+Also notice that the notation $\alpha_f$ will be used later in the paper.)
 More precisely, we have the following explicit description of a generating set of plots on $E'$:

 \begin{lem} A plot on $E'$ is locally of one of the following forms: \begin{enumerate} \item $U \to E'$ defined by a finite sum $\sum_i \alpha_f \circ p_i$, where $p_i:U \to E$ are plots on $E$ such that all $f \circ \pi \circ p_i$'s match; \item the composite of a plot of $B'$ followed by the zero section $B' \to E'$. \end{enumerate} \end{lem} \begin{proof} This is straightforward from the description of dvsification in~\cite{CWp}. \end{proof}